Middle Eastern Nurses & Partners Uniting in Human Caring

 This project and series of annual conferences are sponsored and endorsed by Watson Caring Science Institute in collaboration with Healing Health Care Systems, International Association of Human Caring and Institute of HeartMath.

-The Fourth Annual Middle East Conference will be held February 25-27, 2016 in Jordan on the Dead Sea.
+The Fourth Annual Middle East Conference was held February 25-27, 2016 in Jordan on the Dead Sea.